23 Best Things to Do in Rotterdam, 2-day Itinerary

-Recommendation: Rotterdam Welcome card
+- Recommendation: Rotterdam Welcome card

 We started the visit with the proposal made by the Bike & Bite guys.

-Sometimes the stops are to tell you something interesting, and other times to snack something typical and good quality in interesting places in the city, to which it is rare arrive on your own.
+Sometimes the stops are to tell you something interesting, and other times to snack on something typical and of good quality in exciting places throughout the city to which it is rare to arrive alone.

-They have maintained the original clock, the letters of “Centraal Station”, although they are now illuminated with LEDs, and two granite sculptures found on platform 1.
+They have maintained the original clock and the letters of “Centraal Station,” although they are now illuminated with LEDs and two granite sculptures found on platform 1.

-Kapsalon is a fast food dish and low cost typical of Rotterdam very much like a shawarma.
-It is always served on a tray of aluminum and that’s why they call the station that way.
+Kapsalon is a fast food dish and low-cost typical of Rotterdam, very much like shawarma.
+It is always served on a tray of aluminum, and that’s why they call the station that way.

 The Ancient Rotterdam

-The little that’s left of the old Rotterdam is on Proveniersstraat Street.
-Here you can see some of the buildings that remained standing after the German bombings.
+The little that’s left of old Rotterdam is on Proveniersstraat Street.
+Here, you can see some of the buildings that remained standing after the German bombings.